gchq/sleeper/docs/usage/bulk-import.md

   as Fargate tasks.
 Future work will allow them to run on EC2 instances.
 This stack is experimental.

 These can all be deployed independently of each other.
 Each stack has its own queue from which it pulls jobs.
 The `sleeper.optional.stacks` instance property needs to include `EmrServerlessBulkImportStack`, `EmrBulkImportStack`, `PersistentEmrBulkImportStack` or `EksBulkImportStack` respectively.

+If you have occasional bulk import jobs, or you just want to get started, then we recommend the serverless EMR approach.
+If you will have a lot of jobs running fairly constantly, then the persistent EMR approach is recommended.

 #### Bulk import on EMR Serverless